 Of course, the century-old castle has a few spirits within its walls.
 Castle staff report seeing multiple spirits in the halls, including Sir Pellat and his wife.
 The White Lady, possibly a maid, is also seen by guests and staff alike.

 Every October, the haunted Casa Loma transforms into Legends of Horror haunted house.
 Test your bravery on a one-hour experience walking through the garden and already haunted chambers below.
 There are also ghost stories told here for those brave enough to listen.

 Storm Crow Manor isn’t a haunted house, per se, but it still deserves a visit by fellow spook enthusiasts.
 Both the interior and exterior of this eerie building are decorated in all things horror and science-fiction.

-This once two-story mansion-turned spooky game bar has gained lots of traction with locals and tourists alike.
-The Alehouse has an array of rooms to keep you entertained and scared at times.
+This once two-story mansion-turned-spooky game bar has gained lots of traction with locals and tourists alike.
+The Alehouse has many rooms to keep you entertained and scared at times.
 Theme rooms, catacombs, secret doors, and cyberpunk bars.
 You’ll never get bored with this paranormal-themed bar.

 Haunted Places in Ottawa

 Ottawa has amazing places to visit, and a 2-day trip to Ottawa is an amazing opportunity to see what sets this city apart.
 It has a long history of ghosts and heritage buildings that is great for amateur ghostbusters.